Angeln

-Angeln (/de/; Angel) is a peninsula on the Baltic coast of Jutland, in the Bay of Kiel.
+Angeln (/de/; Angel) is a peninsula on the eastern coast of Jutland, in the Bay of Kiel.
 It forms part of Southern Schleswig, the northernmost region of Germany.
 The peninsula is bounded on the north by the Flensburg Firth, which separates it from Sundeved and the island of Als in Denmark, and on the south by the Schlei, which separates it from Schwansen.
 The landscape is hilly, dotted with numerous lakes.
 The largest towns are Flensburg, Schleswig and Kappeln.

 Angeln is notable for being the putative home of the Angles, a Germanic tribe that migrated to Great Britain during the Age of Migrations and founded the kingdoms of Mercia, Northumbria and East Anglia.
 The Angles would ultimately give their name to England.

 Glücksburg Castle in Glücksburg and Gottorf Castle in Schleswig were the original seats of two historically important dynasties, the House of Glücksburg and the House of Holstein-Gottorp.